one-data-cookie/one-data-cookie.github.io/_notes/data-business/Find out that Excel mistakes cost millions of dollars.md

 sources: https://www.wired.co.uk/article/spreadsheet-excel-errors
 ---

+- Some people fix them as a job
-Miric notes that bespoke software simply isn't an option for some of his African clients.
-"As a result spreadsheets almost become the default – especially within governments," he says.
+- Bespoke software simply isn't an option for some of the African clients.

+> "As a result spreadsheets almost become the default – especially within governments."

-*In the end, the problem isn't spreadsheets, but people.*
+> "In the end, the problem isn't spreadsheets, but people."